How to Make Over Easy Eggs

 Fry the first side of the eggs the same as the recipe states, and then cook the second side for about 2 minutes!

-More Egg Recipes You’ll Love!
+More Egg How-tos You’ll Love!

 If you’ve tried these Over Easy Eggs or any other recipe on my website, please let me know in the comments below.
 I love hearing from you.
 Please consider leaving a 🌟 star rating while you are here!